 7) Create a Safe Space at Home

 Your home should always feel like a safe space, which is even more important for dementia patients.
-Try to create a safe space where your family member will be free to walk around without tripping over any obstructions.
+Try to create a safe space where your family member can walk around without tripping over any obstructions.

-A sundowning senior will often feel restless, so they may want to pace around the living room.
-You could even secure the backyard during the summer months, so long as you can keep an eye on them from where you are sitting inside.
+A sundowning senior will often feel restless and may want to pace around the living room.
+You could even secure the backyard during the summer months, so long as you can keep an eye on them from where you sit inside.

 Some people will also prefer to have you walk with them, which helps them feel more secure and less lonely during this time.
 Live-in care services can provide companionship in these difficult times.